rikedyp/APLCourse/docs/Workspaces.md

 *[REPL]: Read Evaluate Print Loop

-### What's a workspace?
+### What is a workspace?
-If you have been using Dyalog, the *session log* is the page with all of your input and output so far.
+If you have been using the Dyalog interpreter, the *session log* is the page with all of your input and output so far.
 You can scroll up the session log (with a mouse or using the `Page Up` key) and see everything you have done so far).

 A workspace is a collection of names.
 We can obtain some lists of names using <a target="_blank" href="http://help.dyalog.com/latest/#Language/System%20Commands/Introduction.htm?Highlight=System%20commands">**system commands**</a>.